Adversarial Examples in the Physical World: A Survey: Classify Physical Adversarial Examples

 Early studies in the digital world have shown the effectiveness of GAN in adversarial attacks~\cite{2018AdvGAN}.
-Liu~\etal~proposed \textit{PS-GAN}~\cite{Liu2019PerceptualSensitiveGF}, which is the first to adapt GAN for generating less perceptually sensitive PAE in the physical world.
+Liu~\etal~proposed \textit{PS-GAN}~\cite{Liu2019PerceptualSensitiveGF} that adapts GAN for generating less perceptually sensitive PAEs in the physical world.
 The PS-GAN framework consists of a generator network that generates the adversarial patch from the seeded patch, and a discriminator that promises perceptual similarity between the image with PAE applied and the clean image.
 Furthermore, an attention model is constructed with the clean image as input to determine the optimal location of the adversarial patch.
-Qiu \etal~\cite{qiu2020semanticadv} proposed SemanticAdv to generate a semantically realistic adversarial patch.
-To achieve this goal, the author put forward an attribute-conditioned image editing method that can synthesize images with desired attributes, and optimize the adversarial example under the guidance of semantically truthful feature space interpolation.
-Bai \etal~\cite{bai2021inconspicuous} used the generative-based method to engender the inconspicuous adversarial patch under the guidance of the saliency map.
-To enhance the robustness of the generated patch, a serial generator-discriminator pair is proposed to yield a multiscale patch, where the output patch of the previous network pair is increasingly upsampled to feed into the follow-up pair.
-Despite the robustness of the generated patch, their method trains the object-specific patch that is not universal, and the resource and time-consuming as a serial of network pairs are needed to train the model.
-To improve the naturalness of generated adversarial examples toward face recognition, Jia \etal~\cite{jia2022adv} proposed an attack method for face recognition systems based on StyleGAN by perturbing on the high-level semantics.
-By editing facial attributes, the authors crafted more imperceptible and natural adversarial faces with comparable attacking effectiveness.

-While PS-GAN generates PAE based on the seeded patch, Hu \etal~\cite{Hu2021NaturalisticPA} proposed the method of generating the physical adversarial patch in the latent space of cycleGAN, which is based on the idea that there exists a space in the generator where adversarial examples can be constructed.
-After training on specific datasets, the framework is able to generate adversarial patches that match the manifold of the entire dataset.
-For specific tasks and domains, Doan \cite{doan2022tnt} trained a generator to learn a mapping from a latent variable to a natural flower, and then a gradient algorithm guided by the adversarial loss was used to optimize the latent variable to obtain the adversarial example.
-Their method also successfully generated adversarial patches with transferable and generalizable properties.
+Bai \etal~\cite{bai2021inconspicuous} generated more inconspicuous adversarial patches that closely resembled background objects based on the saliency map and multiple generators and discriminators at different scales.
+However, this approach require training a series of network pairs for each object sample, which can be resource intensive.